 - Refrigerant: Refrigerant, used in appliances like refrigerators, freezers and air conditioners, contain chlorofluorocarbons (CFCs) and, due to the Clean Air Act, cannot be released into the atmosphere.
 Work with a certified specialist to monitor refrigerant levels and dispose of it safely.

 Another way to increase recycling practices in your facilities is to save and reuse demolition debris if you are conducting construction projects.
-Not only does this minimize waste sent to landfills, but it is a great way to reduce materials spend.
+Not only does this minimize waste sent to landfills, but it is a great way to reduce materials spent.

 6. Employ Green-Focused Contractors